RackHD/docs/docs/rackhd/tftp_dhcp_server.rst

     ...

-TFTP Service Setup in non-RackHD Server
+TFTP Service Configuration in Separated Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Default TFTP Service Configuration
+Default on-tftp Configuration
 """"""""""""""""""""""""""""""""""
 ``/opt/monorail/config.json`` need to be updated with below settings, then restart `on-tftp`.